Patients having a CT examination

 Are there any risks involved in having a CT scan?

 CT scanning does involve x-rays, and so has the usual risks associated with radiation.
-Far more x-rays are involved in a CT scan than in an ordinary x-ray.
-Therefore doctors do not ask for this examination without a good medical reason.
+Far more x-rays are involved in a CT scan than in an ordinary x-ray, so doctors do not ask for this examination without a good medical reason.

-Despite these slight risks, your doctor believes it is advisable for you to have this examination.
+Despite these slight risks, your doctor believes you should have this examination.
 Remember that there may be greater risks from missing a serious illness by not having the scan.

 When will I get my results?

-Whilst the radiographer can tell you that they have the appropriate images, they will not be able to give you any idea of the results at the time of your scan.
-Your scan must be carefully analysed and interpreted by a radiologist or an advanced practitioner radiographer, who will prepare a report and send it to your doctor.
+The radiographer can tell you that they have the appropriate images, but they will not be able to give you any idea of the results at the time of your scan.
+A radiologist or advanced practitioner radiographer will analyse and interpret your scan.
+They will prepare a report and send it to your doctor.
 Your doctor will tell you the results and discuss them with you.

 Further information

-If you need to contact us concerning your appointment, please telephone the Radiology Department on 01843 234565.
+If you need to contact us about your appointment, please telephone the Radiology Department on 01843 234565.